Halkidiki holidays

 Mid-range buys

-Head to the Sani Marina for high-street shopping – you’ll spot well-known brands like Adidas, Lacoste and Abercrombie & Fitch here.
-It’s also a great place to pick up gold and silver jewellery, including traditional Greek pieces featuring religious imagery.
-In Kalithea, meanwhile, the stalls lining the promenade are good for things like Havana flip-flops, sarongs and junk jewellery.
+If you’re in the market for clothes, Sani Marina’s got high-street brands like Lacoste and Adidas.
+It’s also a great place to pick up traditional Greek gold and silver jewellery featuring religious imagery.
+In Kallithea, promenade stalls have you covered for things like flip-flops and sarongs.

 Designer buys